 America’s Fading Sense of Reality

 Russia has inherited a perception of truth that is malleable and changeable over time, one that can be adapted to current needs.
 Under the Putin regime, the conspiratorial worldview of ‘Russia perpetually under threat by the West’ has been revived on a broad scale, and it is slowly impacting Americans’ perception of truth and reality. … Continue reading America’s Fading Sense of Reality

 Reparations and Realpolitik: Lessons from Italy and Libya

 Image Source: Eurosport The renewed interest in the consequences of colonialism worldwide sees former European colonial powers face increasing calls to pay reparations to the territories and people they once exploited and governed.
 This mounting pressure has also sparked a lively debate over what reparations should be and how European countries can deliver them.
 However, … Continue reading Reparations and Realpolitik: Lessons from Italy and Libya

 On Russian Disinformation: The Answers Are Already in Front of Us

 The United States has an information crisis on its hands When the Muller Report was released, America did not breathe a sigh of relief.
 It gasped for more air.
 Special Counsel Robert Muller did not find that members of the Trump campaign conspired with the Russian government when it interfered in the 2016 election, though … Continue reading On Russian Disinformation: The Answers Are Already in Front of Us

 GSSR Volume 10, Issue 2 Available for Download

-Volume 10, Issue 1 of the Georgetown Security Studies Review is now available.
-Click here to view or download the issue.
-101_Final_UpdatedDownload If you are interested in publishing with the GSSR in future editions or on our online forum, please view our “Contribute” page or contact the Editor-in-Chief at email@example.com.
+Volume 10, Issue 2 of The Georgetown Security Studies Review is now available.
+View and download the issue here.
+If you are interested in publishing with the GSSR in future editions or on our online forum, please view our “Contribute” page or contact the Editor-in-Chief at email@example.com.